Misty Programming Language:Functions

 Proxy

 A function can be used as a proxy for a record.
-If the function is called as
+If a function is called as

 then the function will be called as though it had been written as

-The function will be called with the name of the method and an array of input values.
+The function will be called with the name of the method and an array of arguments.
 The result that is returned by the function will be given to the caller.

 Example: